 It is difficult to imagine the enormous glass masterpiece of Victorian engineering that once stood on this spot.
-Few traces remain; just a few stairwells guarded by an old sphinx, and some foundation stones.
+Only the foundations remain; together with a few stairwells guarded by an old sphinx, and some internal foundation stones.

 In 1936 a great fire lit the London horizon, but the efforts of 381 firemen with 89 engines were not enough to stop the blaze.
 Arson or accident, it was destroyed beyond saving.

 The Crystal Palace was originally built to house the Great London Exhibition of 1851, a World’s Fair-type expo highlighting the wonders of technology and arts of Great Britain’s far-flung empire.
 Engineer Joseph Paxton was inspired by the underlying structure of the giant water lily to create ever larger conservatory buildings, culminating in the design of the spectacularly large exhibition hall, which he designed in just 10 days (his original sketch is now in the Victoria and Albert Museum).